jbrocher/hashnode-articles/fastapi-polls/part-1.md

 This needs a bit of commenting.

 The way dependencies are installed might seems a bit strange.
-Here we use `poetry` as a package manager, so we need to install it first and then run `install` without creating a virtual env (that `--no-root` bit).
+We need to first install poetry, then run `install` without creating a virtual env (that `--no-root` bit).
 What's great about this approach is that you can use the same `pyproject.toml` in your developement environment so things like static analysis tools uses the same dependencies.
 In a production settings we would probably creat a multi-stage build and discard `poetry` to have a slimer image.